biggiefats/GUHFT2024/README.md

 ### Required Technology
 - `Python 3.12 or newer`
 - `The Pandas, Scikit-Learn and Streamlit libraries`

-To run the program, type into the terminal local to a PC or IDE: `streamlit run app.py` or `python -m streamlit run app.py`
+- To run the program, type into the terminal local to a PC or IDE: `streamlit run app.py` or `python -m git streamlit run app.py`
+- The program should then load up onto your default web browser